Galaxy Note 10 Plus: Camera improvements make a mark

 Screen: The dynamic AMOLED display looks terrific, but the phone doesn't seem to create bright whites, even when you turn settings to "vivid" and select for cool tones.
 The 6.8-inch display is awesome for watching video and reading e-books.
 It gets heavy if you're trying to hold it up while laying down.
 My palm triggered the screen a few times when I didn't mean it to, and the curved screens make it trickier to use the S Pen all the way to the edge.

-Fingerprint reader: I've struggled with The phone's in-screen fingerprint reader is much more sensitive than on the S10 Plus, a very good thing.
+Fingerprint reader: The phone's in-screen fingerprint reader is much more sensitive than on the S10 Plus.
+That's a good thing.

 Aura Glow color: It's gorgeous, but fingerprint grease dampens the appeal.
 Gorilla Glass 6 on the front and back helps shine up the rainbow effect, but you need a case to keep all that glass from breaking in a bad drop, which will either mute or hide the color.